dimanikulin/fva/FVADocMD/HowToPublish.md

 - if there is "Content"?
 - if there is "References"? it might be no
 - if there is no formatting symbols?
+- if there is no empty chapters?
+- Are "Definitions, Acronyms, Abbreviations" sorted?
 - Are all references actual?
 - Has it been proof read?
 - Are there any pictures?